CharlieandDavid/redcap-external-modules/docs/framework/intro.md

 ### Framework versions vs REDCap versions

-Specifying a module frame has implications for the minimum REDCap version.
+Specifying a module framework version has implications for the minimum REDCap version.
 A module's config.json should specify a `redcap-version-min` at least as high as that needed to get the framework code it requires.

 The frameworks were released in these REDCap versions: